Madison Square Garden New York Knicks Rangers events tickets parking hotels restaurants seating food

 However, drivers can find an array of parking structure options within close proximity of the arena, and advance-purchase parking is available via ParkWhiz.

-New York City hotels near Madison Square Garden
+New York City hotels near the arena

 If you’re visiting New York City and looking to stay in a hotel within walking distance of Madison Square Garden, the wide selection of lodging options in and around Times Square will likely be your best bet.